 Common Locations and Maintenance

-Safety switches are commonly found in switchboards, protecting circuits that supply power points, lights, and major electrical appliances like the hot water system and air conditioning.
-They should be tested regularly, ideally during daylight savings.
+You’ll often find safety switches in switchboards, guarding circuits that power points, lights, and major appliances like your hot water system and air conditioning.

-To test your safety switch, press the "t button" to ensure it moves to the off position, then reset it to the on position.
-If not working properly, contact licensed electricians for a switchboard upgrade or maintenance.
-Always ensure professionals install safety switches to save lives and protect your home.
+It’s best to test them regularly, perhaps when daylight saving kicks in.
+To test your safety switch, press the test button to make sure it moves to the off position, then switch it back to on.
+If it doesn’t work as expected, reach out to licensed electricians for possible upgrades or maintenance.
+Always ensure professionals handle installations to safeguard your home.

 Tools Needed for Testing